 Partha dasa married a beautiful, kind, nurturing, and devotional girl in the last term of high school in 1971.
 Upon graduating, they left on a spiritual quest which culminated in taking initiation from Srila Prabhupada in 1973.
 Several days after taking second initiation, Partha dasa became head pujari for Sri Sri Radha Madana-Mohana, in Vancouver, Canada, and remained so for close to 20 years.
 He is a former board member and trustee for ISKCON Vancouver and has been involved with the Grihastha Vision Team since 2004.
 He and his wife have facilitated GVT seminars in South Africa, Ireland, England, India, Trinidad, Guyana, Brazil, Chile, Russia, many European countries along with Canada and the US.
 He is solemnized to perform legal marriages by the Province of British Columbia, which he does after sufficiently counseling the couple.
 He is certified by the Dasi-Ziyad Family Institute to administer their ‘Vaishnava 108 Inventory and Premarital and Marriage Spiritual Strengths-based Relationship Program©,’ along with skill building courses by various other marital therapists, including a Level One Gottman Clinical Couples Therapy.

-Partha dasa has three creative children, six fun grandchildren and is still married to the beautiful, kind, nurturing, devotional girl he met over 45 years ago.
+Partha dasa has three creative children, six fun grandchildren and is still married to the beautiful, kind, nurturing, devotional girl he met 50 years ago.
 He currently resides with his wife and family in Saranagati Dhama, Canada.
 For recreation, he chases bears out of his garden in the summer and does telemark skiing down steep mountain slopes in the winter.

 Mantrini devi dasi